ropensci/ritis/cran-comments.md

 ---

-This version fixes a bug and improves documentation.

-This is a re-submission of this version, with a fix for a broken link.
+This version updates a dependencies function to a new one they suggest; documentation improvements.

 Thanks!
 Scott Chamberlain